osa1/tiny/README.md

 - `/switch <string>`: Switch to the first tab which has the given string in the name.

+- `/statusline`: Enable or disable status line on top which gives you info about current settings of a tab.

 - `/ignore`: Ignore `join/quit` messages in a channel.
-When enabled channel name will have `[i]` added to the end to show that it is enabled.
 Running this command in a server tab applies it to all channels of that server.
+You can check your ignore state in the status line.

 - `/notify [off|mentions|messages]`: Enable and disable desktop notifications.
-  You can use `/notify` command without any arguments to see the current mode.
   Running this command in a server tab applies it to all channels of that server.
+You can check your notify state in the status line.

 ## Development